-Work is a significant source of stress in all occupations; according to a 2014 nationwide survey by the American Psychological Association (APA) and the American Institute of Stress (AIS), job pressure was the leading cause of stress, and other surveys have shown that approximately one-third of working Americans experience chronic work stress, with 37% saying they were excellent or very good at managing job work stress [1; 2].
-An APA/AIS follow-up survey in 2017 showed that work stress was still among the leading causes of stress (noted in 61% of participants), narrowly following money stress (62%) and stress related to the future of the nation (63%) [2].
-High costs are associated with work-related stress in terms of absenteeism, decreased productivity, and employee turnover, as are a wide variety of physical conditions, from headaches and insomnia to cardiovascular and immune diseases [1; 2].
-Work-related stress that is left unaddressed has the potential to develop into burnout over a long period of time.
+In addition, work-related stress is associated with high direct and indirect costs related to absenteeism, decreased productivity, and employee turnover, as well as a wide variety of physical conditions, from headaches and insomnia to cardiovascular and immune diseases [1; 2; 4; 5].
+Work-related stress that is left unaddressed has the potential to develop into burnout.
 The costs of burnout are even higher than stress and affect not only the well-being of the individual but that of the individual's family, friends, and colleagues.
-Burnout has been more prevalent in the so-called helping professions, and high levels of burnout have been documented in the healthcare professions, especially among registered nurses.
+Burnout has been more prevalent in the helping professions, and high levels of burnout have been documented in the healthcare professions, especially among nurses.